contino/gsd-hello-world/README.md

 Entrypoint that creates and references the golang application as a docker image (go-hello-world) via [Dockerfile](https://github.com/contino/gsd-hello-world/blob/master/Dockerfile).
 It's used for `build` and `run` actions.

-Calls compose to drive the `test` action, and `create_table` / `create_tags` which work as a very basic artifact storage demo.
+Calls `docker-compose` to drive the `test` action, and `create_table` / `create_tags` which work as a very basic artifact storage demo.

-Ideally all/most/more of the actions would be driven out of the compose file to further simplify the Makefile.
+Ideally, all/most/more of the actions would be driven out of the `compose` file to further simplify the Makefile.

 #### [Dockerfile](https://github.com/contino/gsd-hello-world/blob/master/Dockerfile)

-The dockerfile is based on [FROM golang:latest](https://hub.docker.com/_/golang) which is an official image.
-Our Dockerfile aims to offer the most simple implementation of building the application for the purposes of running a demo.
+The `Dockerfile` is based on [FROM golang:latest](https://hub.docker.com/_/golang) which is an official image.
+Our `Dockerfile` aims to offer the most simple implementation of building the application for the purposes of running a demo.

 #### [docker-compose.yml](https://github.com/contino/gsd-hello-world/blob/master/docker-compose.yml)